bsariturk/object-tracking-YOLOv8/README.md

-# object-tracking-YOLOv8-deep-sort
+# object-tracking-YOLOv8
-Object tracking using YOLOv8 and Deep Sort algorithms
+Object tracking using YOLOv8 algorithms

 Using this repository, one can perform object detection and tracking (within COCO dataset classes) from their webcam or for an uploaded video.